grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # applies if the Mimir query engine is in use.
   # CLI flag: -querier.mimir-query-engine.enable-scalars
   [enable_scalars: <boolean> | default = true]

+  # (experimental) Enable support for subqueries in Mimir's query engine.
+Only
+  # applies if the Mimir query engine is in use.
+  # CLI flag: -querier.mimir-query-engine.enable-subqueries
+  [enable_subqueries: <boolean> | default = true]
 ```

 ### frontend